temporalio/reference-app-orders-go/docs/technical-description.md

 ![Diagram showing communication paths in the OMS](images/communication-1020w.png "Diagram showing communication paths in the OMS")

-The user's browser communciates with the web application over HTTP.
+The user's browser communicates with the web application over HTTP.
 The web application also uses HTTP to access the API server.
 Data passing through these links could be protected from eavesdroppers through the use of TLS.